pmjones/adr/IMPLEMENTATION.md

     $this->responder->setPayload($payload);
     return $this->responder->createResponse();

-However, take care there is no conditional logic required.
+However, take care that no conditional logic is required.
 All presentation logic should go in the _Responder_; the _Action_ should only pass values to it and then invoke it.

 ### Can the _Action_ Return the _Responder_ Instead of Invoking It?

 An earlier draft of this pattern noted, "the _Action_ may return a _Responder_, which is then invoked to return a response, which is then invoked to send itself."

-Why would code calling the _Action_ need back anything other than a response?
-If there is any logic to modifying how the _Responder_ builds the HTTP response, it would best be incorporated or composed into the _Responder_.
+But why would code calling the _Action_ need back anything other than a response?
+If there is any logic to modifying how the _Responder_ builds the HTTP Response, it would best be incorporated or composed into the _Responder_.

-As such, returning the _Responder_ to be invoked by something else to create the response (instead of returning a response directly) still maintains the separations properly, but should be considered an inferior form of the pattern.
+As such, returning the _Responder_ to be invoked by something else to create the response (instead of returning a response directly) still separates concerns properly, but should be considered an inferior form of the pattern.

 ### Can There Be a Single _Action_ for the Entire Interface?

-Because _Action_ logic is purposely very simple and always occurs in the same order, it is possible to create a single generic _Action_ class which handles all user interface interactions.
+Because _Action_ responsbilities are purposely very limited, it is possible to create a single generic _Action_ class that handles all user interface interactions.
 However, this may preclude the use of dependency injection systems.
 In turn, the implementor will have to figure out how to give the _Action_ access to the necessary the _Domain_ and _Responder_ logic, and perhaps how to collect input in different cases.

 One such implementation is [Arbiter](https://github.com/arbiterphp/Arbiter.Arbiter).
 In short, a router or other web handler component builds an _Action_ [description](https://github.com/arbiterphp/Arbiter.Arbiter/blob/1.x/src/Action.php) composed of an input-collection callable, a domain-logic callable, and a response-building callable.
 The _Action_ [handler](https://github.com/arbiterphp/Arbiter.Arbiter/blob/1.x/src/ActionHandler.php) then invokes the callables in the proper order, resolving object instances as needed along the way.